Mood Disorder

 Do you have a question?

-Don't hesitate and call us on +31 (0)85 02 01 222 or fill in our contact form.
+Please call us at +31 (0)85 02 01 222 or fill out our contact form.

-When do we speak of mood disorder?
+When do we speak of depression?

-• the person, additionally, has several (other) problems such as sleep disorders, reduced appetite, low energy levels, fatigue, concentration problems, indecision, dullness or inertia, physical unrest, sense of guilt, thoughts about death or suicide;
+• The person, additionally, has several (other) problems such as sleep disorders, reduced appetite, low energy levels, fatigue, concentration problems, indecision, dullness or inertia, physical unrest, sense of guilt, thoughts about death or suicide;

 Contact us

-Yes We Can Youth Clinics can effectively treat teenagers and young adults who are suffering from a wide variety of mental health issues.
-If you have any questions, any at all, you can always contact us.
-We cannot stress enough that we are always there for you, whether you sign up for a treatment in our clinic or not.
+Yes We Can Youth Clinics treats teenagers and young adults who are suffering from a wide variety of mental health issues.
 You can reach us by phone from Monday to Friday from 9:00 a.m. to 10:00 p.m. and on Saturday and Sunday from 10:00 a.m. to 4:00 p.m.
-(GMT +1) via phone number: +31 (0)85 02 01 222.
-After business hours – weekdays after 6:00 p.m. and on the weekends – your call will be forwarded.
-Please note that it might take longer than usual to answer your call.
-If we cannot answer the call right away, please leave a message and we will call you back as soon as possible.
-You can also fill in our contact form.
+(Central European Time) via phone number: +31 (0)85 02 01 222.
+Your call will be forwarded after business hours (weekdays after 6:00 p.m. and on weekends).
+Please note that answering your call during these hours might take longer than usual.
+If we cannot answer the call right away, please leave a message, and we will return your call as soon as possible.
+You can also fill out our contact form.

 Register for an intake interview